ledzepp4eva/ledzepp4eva.github.io/_posts/2017-08-22-docker-all-the-things.markdown

 One problem with learning something new is that once you have been through the walkthroughs and examples you end up forgetting about it and months down the line you have forgotten what you did and end up having to go through the docs all over again.

-This is exactly what happened to me when going through (link: https://docs.docker.com/engine/getstarted/ text: the docker docs).
+This is exactly what happened to me when going through [the docker docs](https://docs.docker.com/engine/getstarted/).
 So I made the decision to find a use case for docker and host a website using docker, which is what you are browsing now (well as of 21/02/17).

 Below is my Dockerfile to build the image that this website is running off.
 ```